aiven/aiven-docs/docs/products/kafka/kafka-connect/concepts/jdbc-source-modes.md

 are covered in the [Aiven JDBC source connector GitHub documentation](https://github.com/aiven/jdbc-connector-for-apache-kafka/blob/master/docs/source-connector.md).

-This connector type periodically queries the table(s) to extract the data, and can be configured in four **modes**.
+This connector type periodically queries the tables to extract the data, and can be configured in four **modes**.

 ## Bulk mode

 In `bulk` mode the connector will periodically query the full table retrieving all the rows and publishing them into the Apache Kafka topic.
-Thus, if the source table contains `100.000` rows, the connector will insert `100.000` new messages in the Apache Kafka topic for every poll, no matter how many rows in the database are new or stale.
+As a result, if the source table contains `100.000` rows, the connector will insert `100.000` new messages in the Apache Kafka topic for every poll, no matter how many rows in the database are new or stale.